freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1580.1

-Next it Toad.
-Add three more rows his actions.
+Next is Toad.
+Add three more rows for his actions.

 #### HINTS